'Death to America' chants challenge Iran president's diplomacy

 Rouhani's resounding June election victory gave him a popular mandate to reverse Iran's confrontational foreign policy and attempt to win relief from international sanctions imposed over concerns Iran may be seeking a nuclear weapons capability.

-It also won him the guarded support of Supreme Leader Ayatollah Ali Khamenei, the most important power center in Iran.
+It also won him the guarded support of Supreme Leader Ayatollah Ali Khamenei, the most important power centre in Iran.

 But conservative hardliners in the Islamic Republic's complex political establishment have picked up on reservations expressed by Khamenei and begun a rearguard campaign to put the brakes on Rouhani's diplomatic opening.